OnyxOs Developer Portal Documentation. Provides information to enable a developer to register an application and interact with the OnyxOs FHIR APIs.

 Developer Dashboard Pages

-The “Clone Software” button leads to the application registration form with the existing app details pre-filled (except a new Software ID), allowing you to quickly make another access request to a different data provider, making none or minor changes to the app details.
+• The Clone Software button opens the application registration form with existing app details pre-filled (except for a new Software ID).
+This allows you to quickly create another access request for a different data provider with minimal changes.

-The “Application Credentials” button opens a modal that contains the client ID, client secret, and other credentials that are required to connect to the OnyxOS APIs.
+• The Application Credentials button opens a modal displaying the Client ID, Client Secret, and other credentials required to connect to OnyxOS APIs.
+Simply left-click on any field to copy its value to your clipboard.

-Payer App Access Approval
+Payer Admin App Access Approval

-Payers can review each application’s registration details and choose to approve or reject the request.
+• Payer Admins can review each application’s registration details and choose to approve or reject the request.

-The approval action registers the application in the data provider’s backend and retrieves the registration credentials.
+• The approval action registers the application in the data provider’s backend and retrieves the registration credentials.
 These credentials are then used to authenticate with the data provider when attempting to retrieve data.

-Selecting either to approve or reject will refresh the page and after a few seconds a confirmation message will appear under the navigation bar.
+• Selecting either to approve or reject will refresh the page and after a few seconds a confirmation message will appear under the navigation bar.

 Notes: